Pockrandt/RNGprinterthings/Creality4.2.2NeoPixel/README.md

 # How to control Neopixel on Stock Ender 3v2 MCU

+## Warning

+If you are connecting the PI via USB with the MCU then put tape on the 5V Pin (1), see below.
+Reason is a design flaw that allowed the MCU to draw power from the PI.

+## How To

 1. solder not more than a few neopixels in a daisy chain according to the label
 2. crimp a 5 port  JST-XHP that goes into the BLtouch port, see picture (GND to GND, 5V to 5V [red], Data to PWM [yellow])
 3. Get an LED klipper config from command ref or Voron SB repo
 4. Use `pin: PB0` with `color_order: GRBW`

 ## Connection